-- fewer people smoking. - more people taking up prevention services such as stop smoking, physical activity and weight management - lower waiting times for our services such as tests, cancer services, planned appointments and surgeries - better access to care closer to where you live including dental services, ophthalmology and pharmacy services. - fairer access to our services so that some groups of people are not missing out. - better outcomes for patient. - increased rates of vaccination.
+- fewer people smoking - more people taking up prevention services such as stop smoking, physical activity and weight management - lower waiting times for our services such as tests, cancer services, planned appointments and surgeries - better access to care closer to where you live including dental services, ophthalmology and pharmacy services. - fairer access to our services so that some groups of people are not missing out.

-Health inequalities programme Year 2 Year 3-4 Year 5+ Undertake a baseline assessment of the CYP population across the 5 clinical priority groups and the top 20% most deprived and any potential "+5" groups and agree, as a system, the "+5" local priority groups and develop plans to meet local need.
-Develop and deliver plans to address adult Core20PLUS5 priorities.
-Review high impact intervention guidance when published and incorporate in plans where relevant.
-Develop and deliver high intensity user plans.
-Review women's health strategy and identify any priority areas for action.
-Develop our cardiovascular disease plan to focus on how we address differences between different groups.
-0 0 ØØØØØ Prevention 1 1 1 1 1 Continue to support the roll out of Tobacco Dependency Treatment Services across providers.
-Continue to work with Public Health Dorset to improve the uptake of lifestyle services including through Making Every Contact Count (MECC) approaches.
-Work with LiveWell Dorset and Active Dorset to implement healthier lives programmes.
-Work with Active Dorset to support the aims of the physical activity strategy.
-O O O 0 O O O O O O O O O O Cancer ! ! !
-Analyse variation in access to cancer pathways and in cancer outcomes by equalities/health inequalities groups and develop plan to address.
-Identify holistic needs of people diagnosed with cancer through cancer care reviews and individual health needs assessments and ensure adequate provision is available.
-O 0 •
+Health inequalities programme Year 1-2 Year 3-4 Year 5+ • Undertake a baseline assessment of the CYP population across the 5 clinical priority groups and the top 20% most deprived and any potential "+5" groups and agree, as a system, the "+5" local priority groups and develop plans to meet local need. • Ø Develop and deliver plans to address adult Core20PLUS5 priorities. • Ø 2 • Review high impact intervention guidance when published and incorporate in plans where relevant. Ø • Develop and deliver high intensity user plans. • Ø Ø Review women's health strategy and identify any priority areas for action. • • Ø • Develop our cardiovascular disease plan to focus on how we address differences between different groups. • ✓ Prevention Continue to support the roll out of Tobacco Dependency Treatment Services across providers. • Ø O Continue to work with Public Health Dorset wto improve the uptake of lifestyle services including through Making Every Contact Count (MECC) approaches. • Ø Ø Work with LiveWell Dorset and Active Dorset to implement healthier lives programmes. Ø • Work with Active Dorset to support the aims of the physical activity strategy. • Ø Ø Cancer Analyse variation in access to cancer pathways and in cancer outcomes by equalities/health • • inequalities groups and develop plan to address.
+Identify holistic needs of people diagnosed with cancer through cancer care reviews and individual health needs assessments and ensure adequate provision is available. • Ø 2

-Elective recovery Year 2 Year 3-4 Year 5+ Develop and agree a new approach to waiting list management focusing on non-clinical factors.
-Identify variation in waiting times and 'did not attend' appointments and develop plans to address the issues, this includes both adult services and those for children and young people.
-0 Diagnostic investigations Increase the percentage of patients receiving a diagnostic test within six weeks.
-Increase GP direct access in line with the national rollout ambition. • Ø Primary care recovery Continue to support primary care development and recovery.
+Elective recovery Year 1-2 Year 3-4 Year 5+ Develop and agree a new approach to waiting list management focusing on non-clinical factors.
+Identify variation in waiting times and 'did not attend' appointments and develop plans to address the issues O Diagnostic investigations Increase the percentage of patients receiving a diagnostic test within six weeks.
+Increase GP direct access in line with the national rollout ambition. • Ø Primary care recovery ! ! ! ! !
+Continue to support primary care development and recovery.
 Explore ways to further develop services in line with the Fuller Report.
-Develop and implement our primary care recovery plan. • • • • • • • • • • • • • • • • • • • 9 O Pharmacy, optometry, and dentistry services Develop ways to improve access to services provided by joined up teams in communities. • • • Know your numbers • Encouraging you to 'know your numbers' and get your blood pressure checked regularly so you can take preventative measures to avoid future illness. • Ø Ø
+Develop and implement our primary care recovery plan.
+0 0 • Pharmacy, optometry, and dentistry services i Develop ways to improve access to services provided by joined up teams in communities. • • Ø Know your numbers Encouraging you to 'know your numbers' and get your blood pressure checked regularly so you can take preventative measures to avoid future illness. • Ø •